caneryild/BioInformatics/README.md

 for instance "AB1C23" and "A1BC23" returns --> either ABC23 or A1C23

 --Jacckardt distance similarity or cosine distance similarity is implemented tor longest common subsequence comparisions

+--HuffmanCoding.py will be used for gene and protein sequence repeats to find out retrotransposons/virus and evolution relations